 From the forms menu and order summary menu, you can set the rows gaps, filed typography, color and background, and others.
 You can also style up the button section too from here.

-Following the same process, you can style up the Totals, Checkout Button, and Customize section.
+Following the same process, you can style up the Totals, Checkout Button, and Customize sections.
 When you are done click on the Update button to save the changes.
-It will update the page as you design.
+It will update the page as you design it.

 If you create a new page for your car section then you need to change the cart page from WooCommerce settings.

 Change the WooCommerce cart page